 What to eat when breastfeeding a sick baby

-Fruits and vegetables: These are rich in vitamins and minerals that can boost your immunity and help you recover from illness.
-Try to eat fruits and vegetables of different colors every day — this way you’ll get a wide variety of different immunity-boosting nutrients.
+• Fruits and vegetables: These are rich in vitamins and minerals that can help boost your overall health.
+Try to eat fruits and vegetables of different colors every day — this way you’ll get a wide variety of different immunity-boosting nutrients

-Garlic and ginger: Both garlic and ginger are believed to have medicinal properties that can help boost the immune system.
+• Garlic and ginger: Garlic and ginger are believed to have medicinal properties that might help boost the immune system – they won’t supercharge your breast milk, but they might make you feel a little perkier.

-Offering your baby a variety of foods will help to shape their future food acceptance habits.
-The flavor and texture of your breast milk will change based on what you’ve eaten recently, so don’t be afraid to mix things up — doing so may make the transition to solid foods easier when the time comes.
+The flavor of your breast milk will change based on what you’ve eaten recently (7), so don’t be afraid to mix things up — doing so may make the transition to solid foods easier when the time comes.

 Remember — it's important to talk to a healthcare provider or a lactation consultant before taking any supplements or eating any special foods while breastfeeding.